Nietzsche and Authentic Living

-When these questions are no longer asked the whole society begins to suffer.
+When these questions are no longer asked, the whole society begins to suffer.
 The commonality and banality of life lived within an unquestioned system devalues people.
-To affirm life and freedom one must recognize and dissolve the artificial chains that bind on to be ruled by outside forces.
+This belief is a continuation of the Socratic idea that an unexamined life is not worth living.
+To affirm life and freedom one must recognize and dissolve the artificial chains that bind one to be ruled by external forces.
 Nietzsche concludes there is no Prime Mover, or originating force that creates a man, and that this fact "alone is the great liberation" (65).
 To break free of imposed restraints is to be a person who comes from one's self and is on the path to taking control of one's life.

 The most spiritual human beings, assuming they are the most courageous, also by experience by far the most painful tragedies: but it is precisely for this reason they honor life, because it brings against them its most formidable weapons.
 (88)

 To feel something, anything, in such a way affirms life, even in moments of great suffering.